-(1) The net loss in the fourth quarter of 2013 was higher due to the amount of exploration and evaluation expenditures incurred.
-The remaining quarters reflect normal operations of the Company.

-(2) Basic and diluted.

-(3) During the fourth quarter of 2014, the Company issued 7,185,524 common shares pursuant to sharesfor-debt settlement agreements with certain service providers.
+- (1) The net loss in the second quarter of 2016 was higher due to expenditures relating to share-based payments.
+The remaining quarters reflect normal operations of the Company. - (2) Basic and diluted. - (3) During the fourth quarter of 2015, the Company issued 10,500,000 common shares pursuant to a private placement.
+During the fourth quarter of 2014, the Company issued 7,185,524 common shares pursuant to shares-for-debt settlement agreements with certain service providers.